 Unschool Adventures is for self-directed young people who are ready for higher levels of freedom and responsibility in their lives.
 Fill out the online application yourself, reply to our emails promptly, and do the interview on your own (instead of having a parent in the room).
 All this tells us that you’re taking ownership for this experience.

 Before the Interview

 In the 15 minutes before your interview, review the webpage for your specific trip.
 Know the details.
 We want to feel convinced that you know what you’re getting yourself into, not just signing up for some trip that a friend or parent recommended to you.

 There’s no better way of displaying initiative and passion than to ask a few smart, genuine questions about the trip you’re applying for.
 Ask yourself: What isn’t clear on the webpage?
 What details or policies would you like clarified before committing to the program?
 Who are other participants?
 What will day-to-day life be like?
 We’re happy to answer these and any other questions.

 We want you to be excited to join this program beyond “it seems cool.”
-Show us that you really want to join this specific trip, not just any old teen travel program.
+Show us that you really want to join this specific trip, not just any travel program.
 We don’t care if your mom originally found the trip—we want you to be the enthusiastic, motivated, and organized person who ultimately makes it happen, since you’re the person we’ll be traveling with!